pmariglia/gambit-docker/README.md

 # gambit-docker
-Dockerfile to create an Ubuntu image with the binaries from [Gambit](http://www.gambit-project.org/)
+Dockerfile to create a Debian image with the binaries from [Gambit](http://www.gambit-project.org/)